wlezzar/katacoda-scenarios/zoe-avro/step2.md

 You can also check that zoe is now aware of this configuration file by executing: `zoe -o table config clusters list`{{execute}}.

 Notice that we have defined a topic alias `input` that points to the real topic name `input-events-topic`.
-Topic aliases allows us to not have to remember long topic names.
-In all the commands involving topics, we can either use the alias or the real topic name.
-We can also (optionally) associate an avro schema subject name to the alias to not have to mention it when we want to produce avro data into the topic.
+We can use topic aliases and real topic names interchangeably in most of the commands involving topics.

 Everything looks good!
 You can continue to the next step!